qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/index.rst

 ***********************

 QGIS algortihm provider implements various analysis and geoprocessing operations using mostly only QGIS API.
-So almost all algorthms from this provider will work "out of the box" without any additional configuration.
+So almost all algorithms from this provider will work "out of the box" without any additional configuration.

 This provider incorporates fTools functionality, some algorithms from mmQGIS